ddev/ddev/docs/content/users/usage/faq.md

 ### Why are my Apache HTTP → HTTPS redirects stuck in an infinite loop?

 It’s common to set up HTTP-to-TLS redirects in an `.htaccess` file, which leads to issues with the DDEV proxy setup.
 The TLS endpoint of a DDEV project is always the `ddev-router` container and requests are forwarded through plain HTTP to the project’s web server.
 This results in endless redirects, so you need to change the root `.htaccess` file for Apache correctly handles these requests for your local development environment with DDEV.
-The following snippet should work for most scenarios—not just DDEV—and could replace an existing redirect:
+The following snippet should work for most scenarios—even outside of DDEV—and could replace an existing redirect:

 ```apache
 # http:// -> https:// plain or behind proxy for Apache 2.2 and 2.4